New York Lottery: Lotto

 Lotto is drawn Wednesdays and Saturdays.
 A $1 play consists of 2 games.
 Six from 1 to 59 numbers are drawn, followed by a bonus ball from the remaining 53 numbers.
 Matching three numbers wins $1; other winners share parimutuel prizes.

 As the payout percentage in Lotto is a statutory 40%, sales of the game have been in a years-long decline, especially since the addition of Mega Millions(in 2002) and Powerball(in 2010) to the Lottery's portfolio, and the expansion of Cash4Life to nightly drawings; of these three, only Mega Millions is not drawn the same nights as Lotto.

 Lotto began in 1978.
 In the late 1990s, the starting Lotto jackpot was $3 million or $4 million, with the first rollover advertised at $10 million.
-The jackpot(annuity option paid in 26 graduated payments) was reduced from $3 million to $2 million in April 2013.
+The jackpot was reduced from $3 million to $2 million in April 2013.
 In September 2019, the minimum rollover was reduced to $100,000 in part due to poor sales.